Tuesday, October 30, 2012

 As I went through my contacts list, I quickly realized that they weren't going to do me nearly as much good as I’d hoped.
 The reason for that was that none of my business contacts were located in my area and I was newly married to someone who’d worked 20 years for with the State of New York.

 One of my label salesman friends said he could get me a job as a “rack jobber.”
 That’s a guy that goes store-to-store setting up and maintaining product displays for a vendor.
-That might have been worth a look, but the territory spanned all across upstate New York.
+That might have been worth a look, but the territory spanned across upstate New York.
 I’d basically be living on the road and that didn't appeal to me (or the wife).
-Bottom line, I’d have to look locally.
+The bottom line, I’d have to look locally.

 The bad news was that my old company was the biggest fish in town and there weren't many other music industry businesses around.
-There was a One Stop in town, and I did a good friend that worked there, but my company had never done business with them.
+There was a One Stop in town, and I did have a good friend who worked there, but my company had never done business with them.
 There was some kind of situation between the two CEOs.
 I got an interview, but despite the recommendation of my friend, and despite my playing on their softball team, I never got another sniff.
-The odds of my landing another office job seemed pretty much nil.
+The odds of my landing another office job seemed nil.

-The wife wanted me to go back to school and study for a specific trade, like becoming a pharmacist’s assistant (her dad was a pharmacist) or an occupational therapist, (who she licensed with the State).
+The wife wanted me to go back to school and study for a specific trade, like becoming a pharmacist’s assistant (her dad was a pharmacist) or an occupational therapist, (a profession she licensed with the State).
 She even said she’d pay for my schooling, but I had no interest in doing either of those things.
 I said without a burning interest in a particular career, I couldn't let her spend that kind of money on me.
-(I thought I was doing her a favor, nevertheless she held that against me for the rest of our time together.)
+(I thought I was doing her a favor, nevertheless, she held that against me for the rest of our time together.)

 Unable to land a new office job, I started looking for a decent retail job.
 I found that my old company’s top competitor was opening a “Big Box” store in town, so I applied there.
-The basis for this store was simple: it was to be a combination of 4 distinct stores under one roof.
-It would contain a huge record store, akin to the Virgin Superstores, a large bookstore, akin to a Borders or Barnes and Nobel, and giant sell-through movie and computer software departments.
+The basis for this store was simple: it was to be a combination of four distinct stores under one roof.
+It would contain a huge record store, akin to the Virgin Superstores, a large bookstore, akin to a Borders or Barnes and Noble, and giant sell-through movie and computer software departments.
 They had a snack area and a common spot where authors could do readings and bands could perform.

 They had just opened when I applied to manage their record department.
 (And yes, I still call it a “record” department, even though there were no LPs.
 They sold CDs, cassettes, various accessories, sheet music, and the like.)
 They hired me almost instantly and once I dug in, I could see why.
 No one there knew what the hell they were doing.
 There was no one on staff with any record business background at all.

-I was pretty happy when I came in to work the next day.
+I was happy when I came in to work the next day.
 As I was setting up for the day, the manager asked me to come with her in to see the DM.
 I figured they wanted to say thank you for such a smooth inventory.
 Instead, I got laid off again.

-I should have seen it coming earlier in the week, when the DM asked me to write down all my label contacts for him.
-Motherfucker… Stupid me, I did it happily, eager to show off the depth of my network.
-(The next week, I called everyone on it to tell them I wasn't there any more, so don’t do them any favors on my account.)
+I should have seen it coming earlier in the week when the DM asked me to write down all my label contacts for him.
+Motherfucker.
+Stupid me, I did it happily, eager to show off the depth of my network.
+(The next week, I called everyone on it to tell them I wasn't there anymore, so don’t do them any favors on my account.)

 Again, because of an overall downturn in business, they were cutting salaries and revamping the entire management structure.
-I had driven a pretty hard bargain when they first hired me so I’m sure I looked like a good target.
+I had driven a pretty hard bargain when they first hired me so I’m sure I looked like a ripe target.
 Perhaps I made things look so easy, they thought anyone could run the music department.
-They also let a couple other people go, including the personnel manager. .
+They also let a couple other people go, including the personnel manager.

-Fuck yeah I did.
+Fuck yeah, I did.
 I went out like a mouse the first time; I wasn't going to do it a second time.
 But here I was again, jobless and on the outside looking in.

 Coming next: Starting over again